No posting zone: the dangers of posting signs on utility poles

 Safety risks for line workers

 Yard sale signs, basketball hoops, deer stands, satellite dishes, lights and birdhouses.
 Yes, electric cooperative line workers find all these items and more on utility poles.
-Not only is this dangerous, it is life threatening to the professionals who maintain our electricity, and to those posting the items.
-For yours and the safety of those who keep the power flowing, please do not post these items on power poles.
+Not only is this dangerous, but it is also life-threatening to the professionals who maintain our electricity, and to those posting the items.
+For your safety and the safety of those who keep the power flowing, please do not post these items on power poles.

 The clamped safety boots used by line workers to climb poles are vulnerable to becoming snagged on staples and nails embedded in posts.
 Foreign objects can also tear utility workers’ protective clothing, which is the first line of protection from an electric shock in the event of an accident.
 They can also injure workers despite the safety gear they wear to avoid contact with rough surfaces.